-A. The Dog Breed DNA Test kits are normally shipped the same business day (Monday-Friday) that they are ordered.
-If we receive your order after 3:00 PM EST, they will be shipped the following business day.
-The test kit can only be shipped within the U.S. and Canada (no P.O. boxes).
+A. The Mixed-Breed Identification Test kits are normally shipped the same business day (Monday-Friday) that they are ordered.
+If we receive your order after 3:00 PM Eastern Time, they’ll be shipped the following business day.
+The test kit can only be shipped within the U.S. and Canada; sorry: no P.O. boxes.

 Q: How can I be sure that I collected the DNA properly?

-A. The kit we will send you contains complete instructions for collecting your dog’s DNA safely and effectively.
-We provide 2 cheek swabs for each dog, which you will use to firmly swab the inside cheek.
+A. The kit we send you contains complete instructions for collecting your dog’s DNA safely and effectively.
+We provide three (3) cheek swabs for each dog, which you use to firmly swab the inside cheek.
 This collects more than enough DNA to run the test.

 Q: How long will it take to get my results back?

-A. Once your dog’s sample is received, the result will be completed and available to view online and download in about 2-3 weeks.
+A. Once your dog’s sample is received, the results are completed and available to view online and download in about 2-3 weeks.
 The first step is to create an account and register your kit here before you send in the sample.

 Q: Can the breed test detect wolf, coyote or hybrids of either?